 Be creative; this is YOUR reflection on your beautiful life; the more detail and attention you give to it, the stringer the emotional activation.

 When you write out what you are thankful for in your life, it’s always a good idea to write down the reasons for it.

 Why exactly are you grateful for those things?

 It’s a great way to reflect on your life and makes the whole process more powerful.

 When I write on my gratitude list that I’m thankful for having the gym next door, I may also write that this is great because it saves me a lot of time that I would otherwise spend in the car to drive to the gym.

-You see what I mean?
+Do you see what I mean?
 Writing down reasons makes everything so much more powerful, and your subconscious mind will understand the importance of this point and bring more of it into your life.

 Author, Certified Transformational Trainer, NLP & Mindset Coach

 My manifesting and money mindset books, blog, and online coaching programs will help you to create your own inner coach and transform your life, the way you always wanted it to be!
 And now it’s your turn!
-Here is how I can help you » Shop My Books!

 This is NOT “just another” Law of Attraction Book… This is the most hands-on manifesting guide ever written.
 And it helped thousands of women to turn their dreams into reality.
 And now it’s YOUR turn.